jayjayb772/1925-discord-bot/README.md

 ## What is this?
-The discord bot for our discord server
+The discord bot for our discord server! it is also connected to the orchestrator using http requests, and using websockets

 ## Where is it being hosted???
 Good try, I'm not putting the API link here, silly!
 You can host it yourself!
 I will make a list of required environment variables soon!